Wedding Photographer & Wedding Videographer

 Ensure that the light during your ceremony and speeches is on you and not behind you.
 You want to be facing the natural light coming from the window, not have your back to it.
-The last thing you want is blown out highlights and become a shadow at your on wedding.
+The last thing you want is blown out highlights and become a shadow at your own wedding.
 Windows behind you in your wedding images - Not a good look.
 You want the light to illumnaite you and isolate you like a spotlight.
 This is fundemntally one of the most import tips can give you.
 They use lighting in the movies for reason.
 Don't be a Silhouette.
 Below is a perfect example, this was a Wedding at Manor By The Lake.
 See how the light is used to create a beautiful deep and rich images that is timeless.

 Venues always tend to protect the cake - rightly so.
 You don't want it getting knocked over while Jim tries to do the moonwalk to MJ ( Jim is so bad at the moonwalk! ) thing is having your wedding cake up against the wall makes for only pictures of you guys and a wall.
 Pull it out from the wall for the cutting, let your photographer get the other side of it and have your guests watching you cut - it will add context to the shot.